tutorial – working a double yo

 Needles: * KnitPro Zing Fixed Circular Needles.
 In this tutorial, I used the 4 mm (US 6) size with a cable length of 80 cm (32 inches).

-3. To work the next step, insert the right-hand needle knitwise into the front loop of the next 2 stitches on the left-hand needle.
+2. To start, insert the right-hand needle knit wise (from right to left) into the back loop of the next 3 stitches on the left-hand needle.

-6. To finish the k2tog part of this decrease, slide the original 2 stitches off the left-hand needle.
+5. To finish the k3tog tbl decrease, slide the original 3 stitches off the left-hand needle.

 The below picture shows how it looks after 2 more decrease rows have been worked.